 - Because of the dramatic listing of the ship caused by the torpedo, as well as the general panic of the passengers, the Lusitania only launched 6 of its 22 conventional lifeboats.

 - Of the nearly 2,000 passengers on the Lusitania, only 764 are thought to have survived.
-27 of the 33 infants died.
+27 infants died.

 - It is thought that at least 140 unidentified deceased victims of the Lusitania were given a mass burial in Queenstown.
 Only half of these victims were later identified from photographs and personal property.